Teleklatz/Udacity-Data-Scientist-Nanodegree/Blog Post/README.md

-# Analyzing Munich Airbnb Listings
+# Want to Visit Munich?
+Check When to Visit and Where to Stay

-The project goal is to analyze AirBnB listings in Munich city using **CRISP-DM** process.
+The project goal is to analyze Airbnb listings in Munich city using CRISP-DM process.

 The Cross Industry Standard Process for Data Mining (CRISP-DM) is a process model that serves as the base for a data science process.
 The process steps are as below: